barohcambridge/website/content/photo/index.md

 ![Drink printing](images/ripples.jpeg)

 Get your face printed on top of your drink!
-Or any other picture that takes your fancy: a favourite anime character, your startup company logo, the most recent cat photo on your phone - go wild with imagination!
+Or any other picture that takes your fancy.
+How about a favourite anime character, or your startup company logo, or, of course, the most recent cat photo on your phone?

 Any picture with high contrast should work well.
 Bonus points if your picture still works after you take a sip.
 (Cats are great for this!)